-- SCAN forms: If you have multiple boxes in a group shipment, a SCAN form is used to create a master barcode.
+- SCAN forms: When sending multiple boxes in a group shipment, customers can use a SCAN form to create a master barcode.
 This way, each box is tracked in a shipment.

-- Hide postage cost: Print labels that don’t have the postage cost on them.
-This is important if you don’t want your recipient to see how much you paid for postage.
+- Hidden postage cost: Users can further customize their shipping experience by printing labels that don’t disclose the cost of postage.
+This is important for business owners who don’t want recipients to see how much shipping costs.

-- Email return labels: If your customer initiates a return, you can email a return label to print out and send back the product.
+- Return labels: If a customer initiates a return, Stamps.com users can email a return label the customer can print out and use to send back the product.

 Alternatives to Stamps.com